The increasing importance of return on education in college choice

 The lost class: Long-term negative consequences from graduating in a recession

 Although employment has started to return to baseline levels, the graduates who were unfortunate enough to complete during the recession will continue to feel the recession’s impact for years to come.
 Lisa Kahn, Associate Professor of Economics at Yale University, estimates that even 17 years later these graduates will be earning approximately 10% less than graduates who completed their degree when the economy was strong.
-The earnings deficit experienced by “the lost class,” or the recession-period graduates, has spurred negative press coverage and skepticism among students and parents about the ROI of a college degree.
+The earnings deficit experienced by “the lost class,” or the recession-period graduates, has spurred negative press coverage and skepticism among students and parents about the ROE of a college degree.

 A new kind of ranking: Career concerns spur new search tools based on measurable outcomes